stenbln/blog/_posts/2016-09-20-pokemon-go-success-in-user-experience.markdown

 <p>As a graduate student myself, I have taken multiple courses on Augmented and Virtual reality.
 My journey with virtual worlds started last year in Netherlands when I got my hands on Oculus Rift.
 After some crazy brainstorming sessions where we discussed how awesome would it be to simulate some breathtaking experiences that very few people have actually experienced.</p>

-<p>The project started to move in a bit morbid direction when we discussed about creation of a <a href="https://youtu.be/dfwtyCFDRPw">guillotine simulator</a>, however, a desk search revealed that there are still some more weird people like us and that the similar project has already been made.</p>
+<p>The project started to move in a bit morbid direction when we discussed about creation of a <a href="https://youtu.be/dfwtyCFDRPw" target="_blank">guillotine simulator</a>, however, a desk search revealed that there are still some more weird people like us and that the similar project has already been made.</p>

 <p>After this discovery our feelings were mixed, however, soon we realized that it was actually a good thing and that nobody actually wants to have a bullet point about creating a execution simulator in their CV. </p>